athomaidis/Kattis.Solutions/Kattis.R2/README.md

 # Kattis.R2
-Solution to Autori problem at open.kattis.com .
+Solution to R2 problem at open.kattis.com .
 Problem can be found at https://open.kattis.com/problems/r2